aliarafat1000/marketing-campaign-analysis-facebook-or-adwords/README.md

 | **Business Insights**    | Data-Driven Decision Making, Resource Allocation, Campaign Optimization         |
 | **Reporting**            | Visual Storytelling, Markdown Documentation                                     |

-This table provides a quick overview of the skills and tools used in the project.

-Here's your refined **README** with detailed explanations for each analysis step while keeping the images intact:

 ---